Forgot password

 • Lock onto your target first.
 Press T to lock on.
 Without it, your dodges won't track the enemy, and your guard won't face the right direction.
 Always lock on before engaging.

 • Watch your stamina bar.
 Every attack, dodge, and block drains it.
-If it hits zero, you go "winded" — you can't sprint or dodge while that lasts, which makes you extremely vulnerable.
+If it hits zero, you go "winded," meaning you can't sprint or dodge until it recovers, which leaves you extremely vulnerable.
 Lower your block briefly when you don't need it to speed up stamina recovery.

 • Parrying is powerful.
 Time your block right as an attack lands to stagger the enemy.
 It works better against human enemies (Sailors) than animals (Boars), but learning the timing pays off.

-• Red-glowing attacks can't be blocked — dodge them instead.
+• Red-glowing attacks can't be blocked, so dodge them instead.
 The same goes for ground AOE effects like the Swollen Drowned's toxic spit.

 • Craft bandages early.
 Bandages are craftable at the Workbench from coarse fabric and restore health over time.
 They're inexpensive to make and should be on your hotbar at all times, especially before heading into caves or enemy camps.

-The only way to get it is by raiding Pirate Camps scattered across the islands.
-Kill the pirates — they occasionally drop gunpowder on death — and loot the supply boxes in their camps, which usually contain two or three units each.
+The reliable early-game source is raiding Pirate Camps scattered across the islands.
+Pirates occasionally drop gunpowder when killed, and the supply boxes at their camps usually contain a few units each.

-Treat every unit like it's irreplaceable, because in the demo, it basically is.
-Save it for dungeon bosses where ranged damage genuinely matters.
-Do not waste it on Dodos or open-world wandering enemies.
+Treat every unit like it's valuable, especially in the early game.
+Save gunpowder for dungeon bosses where ranged damage genuinely matters, and don't waste it on Dodos or open-world wandering enemies.

 How Do You Get Clay in Windrose?